 Early Notables of the Kochevar family (pre 1700)

 Prominent among members of the name Kochevar in this period include Conrad Reinhold von Koch, an advisor on justice at the royal Schleswig-Holstein court, who was knighted in 1769.
-He was born in 1738 as the son of a chamberlain of the court at Darmstadt and was the brother of the...
-Another 74 words (5 lines of text) are included under the topic Early Kochevar Notables in all our PDF Extended History products and printed products wherever possible.
+He was born in 1738 as the son of a chamberlain of the court at Darmstadt and was the brother of the famous scholar and professor of state law at the University of Strassburg...
+Another 62 words (4 lines of text) are included under the topic Early Kochevar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kochevar family to the New World and Oceana